ASTXRTYS/DEEP-AI/libs/deepagents-cli/STYLEGUIDE.md

 - **Completions:** Prefer `CompleteStyle.MULTI_COLUMN` with
   `FormattedText` entries for display + `display_meta` so we can show multi-line previews, stats, or shortcuts that match the palette.
+- **Threads dashboard:** The `/threads` selector reuses the main slash-command menu palette for its preview band (`threads-menu.meta-header` / `threads-menu.meta-footer`) and a dedicated bottom toolbar band via `build_thread_prompt_style()`.
+When tweaking colors, keep those three layers (grid, preview, toolbar) visually cohesive and aligned with the base completion-menu colors.
 - **Prompt sessions:** Reuse an existing `PromptSession` when possible.
 When a dedicated session is necessary, instantiate it with the shared style module and reuse the same key bindings/toolbar semantics.